 Pro Tip: Beyond your bio and the services you offer, make sure you’re giving couples a really great understanding as to who you are, what you offer and why it’s important to you.
 Couples are looking to connect with the person and the brand behind the images so don’t be shy about sharing!

-Go through your reviews and make sure you’ve responded to all of them.
+It’s always important to respond to all of your reviews (positive or negative), and it’s especially important to do it leading up to booking season.
 This is a great way to not only let your past clients know you’ve seen the review but also to give future clients “proof” that you are who you say you are.

 To make it easier for you, we created a Storefront best practices cheat sheet for you.
 Download it here!